 Courses & specializations

 The Pre-Biomedical Standard Time Table allows students to experience the foundational first year while beginning to dive deeper into biomedical engineering topics.
-After second year, students will indicate their stream preferences to specialize in one of the following areas of Biomedical Engineering:
+Beginning in third year, you can specialize your technical electives, giving you an excellent background for a career in the ever-changing areas of industry, healthcare or research.
+For example, you may want to take courses related to the five following areas:

 - Biomedical Informatics